EmiValmed/CSGD/README.md

 # CSGD :umbrella: :earth_americas: :computer:
 This repository contains files to post-process precipitation ensemble forecasts using the [CSGD](https://journals.ametsoc.org/view/journals/mwre/143/11/mwr-d-15-0061.1.xml) method.
-The scripts are designed to be used in conjunction with [HOOPLA](https://github.com/AntoineThiboult/HOOPLA).
+The scripts are designed to be compatible with [HOOPLA](https://github.com/AntoineThiboult/HOOPLA).
+That is, [CSGD](https://journals.ametsoc.org/view/journals/mwre/143/11/mwr-d-15-0061.1.xml) outputs can be used as input variables in [HOOPLA](https://github.com/AntoineThiboult/HOOPLA) hydrological models.

 The [CSGD](https://journals.ametsoc.org/view/journals/mwre/143/11/mwr-d-15-0061.1.xml) post-processor is based on a complex heteroscedastic, nonlinear regression model conceived to address the peculiarities of precipitation (e.g., its intermittent and highly skewed nature and its typically large forecast errors).
 This method yields full predictive probability distributions for precipitation accumulations based on ensemble model output statistics (EMOS) and censored, shifted gamma distributions.